Maisa Rojas

-Maisa Heloísa Juana Rojas Corradi (born 10 August 1972) is a Chilean politician, physicist, and climatologist who has been serving as Minister for the Environment since 2022.
+María Heloísa Juana Rojas Corradi (born 10 August 1972), known as Maisa Rojas is a Chilean politician, physicist, and climatologist who has been serving as Minister for the Environment since 2022.

 Early life and education

 Rojas received her undergraduate degree in physics from the University of Chile and her Ph.D. in atmospheric physics from Lincoln College, Oxford.

 Career

 Career in academia

 Rojas was a postdoctoral fellow at the International Research Institute for Climate and Society at Columbia University in 2001.
 She then returned to the Universidad de Chile as a postdoctoral fellow, researcher, and later as a professor of geophysics.

 During that time, Rojas became an internationally leading climate change scientist.
 She was the lead author of the Paleoclimate chapter for the UN Intergovernmental Panel on Climate Change's (IPCC) fifth report (AR5) and was also a coordinating lead author for the IPCC report (AR6).
 She has served on various presidential councils and committees on climate change.